ZhengdaoZhang/my-study/learn_front-end_development/responsive_web_design/README.md

 This is one of the required projects to earn your certification.
 For this project, you will build a tribute page for a subject of your choosing, fictional or real.

+### class 9: Learn more about CSS pseudo selector by building a balance sheet

+You can use CSS pseudo selector to change specific HTML elements.
+In this course, you'll build balance sheet pseudo selector.
+You'll learn how to change the style of an element when you hover over it with your mouse, and trigger other event on your webpage.